 On-line: Via the Web (https).
 The certificate applicant submits an application via a secure on-line link according to a procedure provided by GlobalSign.
 Additional documentation in support of the application may be required so that GlobalSign verifies the identity of the applicant.
 If required the applicant submits to GlobalSign such additional documentation.
-Upon verification of identity, GlobalSign issues the certificate and sends a notice to the applicant to the e-mail address from which the certificate application had originated.
-The applicant downloads and installs the certificate to the applicant's device.
-The applicant must notify GlobalSign of any inaccuracy or defect in a certificate promptly after receipt of the certificate or earlier notice of changes to the information to be included in the certificate.
+Upon verification of identity, GlobalSign issues the certificate and sends a notice to the applicant's e-mail address from which the certificate applicant must notify GlobalSign of any inaccuracy or defect in a certificate promptly after receipt of the certificate.

 API: The certificate applicant submits an appropriately formatted certificate request via an approved API (Application Programming Interface) to GlobalSign.
 Additional documentation in support of the application may be required to verify the identity of the applicant.
-If necessary, the applicant submits to GlobalSign or a GlobalSign approved Registration Authority such additional documentation.
-Upon verification of identity, GlobalSign either directly or via the API issues the certificate or sends such certificate to the e-mail address from which the certificate application had originated.
-The certificate applicant must promptly notify GlobalSign or the Registration Authority of any inaccuracy or defect in a certificate or earlier notice of the information to be included in the certificate.
+If necessary, the applicant submits to GlobalSign such additional documentation.
+Upon verification of identity, GlobalSign either directly or via the API issues the certificate or sends such certificate to the email address from which the certificate application originated.
+The certificate applicant must promptly notify GlobalSign of any inaccuracy or defect in the certificate.

 In the case of a DocumentSign certificate the applicant downloads and installs the digital ID onto an approved cryptographic hardware module that a) meet or exceed FIPS 140-1 Level 2 standards or (b) for which the cryptographic hardware module manufacturer has applied for FIPS 140-1 Level 2 status within the previous year without receiving a notice of non-compliance or other communication indicating that such device fails to meet such standard (an "Approved Hardware Device").
-GlobalSign shall restrict applicant's Cryptographic Service Provider to a 2048 key generation and FIPS 140-1 level 2 cryptographic device.
-Applicant may have the option of requesting GlobalSign or approved Registration Authority to generate a Public and Private Key Pair onto the Approved Hardware Device at GlobalSign's facilities and deliver the Approved Hardware Device containing the digital ID to the applicant.
+GlobalSign shall restrict applicant's Cryptographic Service Provider to a 2048 key generation and FIPS 140-1 level 2 cryptographic devices.
+Applicant may have the option of requesting GlobalSign to generate a Public and Private Key Pair onto the Approved Hardware Device at GlobalSign's facilities and deliver the Approved Hardware Device containing the digital ID to the applicant.